weixi-feng/LayoutGPT/README.md

 You can also refer to the official repo of [GLIGEN](https://github.com/gligen/GLIGEN/tree/master), [GLIP](https://github.com/microsoft/GLIP) and [ATISS](https://github.com/nv-tlabs/ATISS/tree/master) for detailed guidance.

 ## Data Preparation
+Our image layout benchmark NSR-1K and the 3D scene data split is provided under ```./dataset```.

 ### 2D image layouts
-Our image layout benchmark NSR-1K and the 3D scene data split is provided under ```./dataset```.
 NSR-1K contains ground truth image layouts for each prompt extracted from the MSCOCO dataset.
-Download the [visual features](https://drive.google.com/file/d/11ypmlZW9CAepdkgDHfuVlCqbXGut0XsP/view?usp=sharing) of the train split for counting prompts and put it under ```./dataset/NSR-1K/counting/```
+The extracted clip image features are provided under  ```./dataset/NSR-1K/```.
+The json files contain ground truth layouts, captions and other metadata.

 ### 3D scene layouts
 For indoor scene synthesis, we are able to provide our [preprocessed dataset](https://drive.google.com/file/d/1NV3pmRpWcehPO5iKJPmShsRp_lNbxJuK/view?usp=sharing) after checking the licenses of [3D-FRONT](https://tianchi.aliyun.com/dataset/65347) and [3D-FUTURE](https://tianchi.aliyun.com/dataset/98063).
 Unzip the downloaded file to ```./ATISS/``` and you should have ```./ATISS/data_output``` and ```./ATISS/data_output_future```.